ntrezowan/the-plain/_posts/2020-5-27-encrypt-ec2-ebs-root-volume-in-aws.md

 6. Detach the existing unencryoted volume from the EC2 and attach the encrypted volume

 	a.
-Go to `EC2 > Instances`, and select `Action > Instance State > Stop`
+Go to `EC2 > Instances`, choose the instance and select `Action > Instance State > Stop`

 	b.
-Go to `Volumes`, select the unencrypted volume (in-use state), select `Action > Detach Volume`
+Go to `EC2 > Volumes`, choose the unencrypted volume (in-use state), select `Action > Detach Volume`

 	c.
-Go to `Volumes`, select the encrypted volume, select `Action > Attach Volume`
+Go to `EC2 > Volumes`, choose the encrypted volume, select `Action > Attach Volume`

 	d.
 Choose the `Instance ID` to select the `Instance`, modify `Device` to `/dev/xvda` and click `Attach`

 7. Start the instance

+	a.
+Go to `EC2 > Instances`, choose the instance

+	b.
+Select `Action > Instance State > Start`

 8. Check the partition table

 	a.
-SSH to the EC2 instance and check curent volume;
+SSH to the EC2 instance and check curent volume

 		# lsblk
 		NAME    MAJ:MIN RM SIZE RO TYPE MOUNTPOINT xvda    202:0    0   8G  0 disk
 		└─xvda1 202:1    0   8G  0 part /

 	b.
-Check if the previouslu created file exists;
+Check if the previouslu created file exists

 		# ls -la